noppadol-assava/RECAST/README.md

 7. [Evaluation by P, R, F1, MRR](Evaluation/)

 ## Note to rerun experiment
-The "Files" directory is needed to be place in the same directory as the project.
-Please download it in data link ("Files.zip" is in the Processed Data directory in the data download link.)
-The filepathhelper.py file is the utility file for helping with filepath in "Files" directory.
-In addition, please edit config.json according to the dataset ("Moodle","Apache", or "Atlassian").
-The step 1-5 is for aquire the processced files.
-If you download the processced files, you can skip and run the Team Recommendation code.
+The "Files" directory is needed to be placed in the same directory as the project.
+Please download it in the data link ("Files.zip" is in the Processed Data directory in the data download link.)
+The filepathhelper.py file is the utility file for helping with the path of the files in the "Files" directory.
+In addition, please edit config.json according to the dataset ("Moodle", "Apache", or "Atlassian").
+Steps 1-5 are used for getting the processed files from the raw data.
+If you download the processed files, you can skip and run the Team Recommendation code.

 ## Support
 If you have any questions on this project or get stuck during code execution, feel free to create issue on this repository together with `hitnothit` label.